 - Advance reading copies and galleys.
 If a book’s 2016 release date is after the submission deadline, the author or publisher must contact The Friends prior to November 18, 2016 to discuss a submission plan

-- Books by authors who are living at the commencement of the eligibility year (January 1, 2015)
+- Books by deceased authors who were not living at the commencement of the eligibility year (January 1, 2016)

-- Books with previously published material if the majority of the content is new
+- Books containing previously published material UNLESS at least 50% of the book’s content is new

 - Reprints of books published in another year